 This section will take you through the basics of what you need to know about ovarian cancer.
 It will introduce you to the people who may be part of your treatment team.
 Also, it will identify the different types of treatments for ovarian cancer.
 Hopefully, this information will help prepare you to talk with your treatment team and to feel more confident about your treatment plan.

-Download a printable version of the information in this section with our brochure, Ovarian Cancer: Your Guide.
+Download a printable version of the information (in booklet form) below.

 Ovarian cancer overview

 Cancer occurs when cells in an area of the body grow abnormally.
 Ovarian cancer is the seventh most common cancer among women.

 Epithelial ovarian cancer is the most common and accounts for 85–89 percent of ovarian cancers.
 It forms on the surface of the ovary in the epithelial cells or from the fallopian tube.
 It ranks fourth in cancer deaths among women and causes more deaths than any other cancer of the female reproductive system.